Wedrix/watchtower/README.md

  1. Adds the controller **Watchtower/Controller.php** to the **Controller** directory
  2. Registers the route **/graphql** to point to Watchtower/Controller.php
  3. Adds the following commands to the **Command** directory:
-	 - Watchtower/AddPlugin.php - `watchtower:plugins:add`
+	 - Watchtower/AddPlugin.php
-	 - Watchtower/AddScalarTypeDefinition.php - `watchtower:scalar-type-definitions:add`
+	 - Watchtower/AddScalarTypeDefinition.php
-	 - Watchtower/GenerateSchema.php - `watchtower:schema:generate`
+	 - Watchtower/GenerateSchema.php
-	 - Watchtower/ListPlugins.php - `watchtower:plugins:list`
+	 - Watchtower/ListPlugins.php
-	 - Watchtower/ListScalarTypeDefinitions.php - `watchtower:scalar-type-definitions:list`
+	 - Watchtower/ListScalarTypeDefinitions.php
-	 - Watchtower/UpdateSchema.php - `watchtower:schema:update`
+	 - Watchtower/UpdateSchema.php
  4. Adds the following services to the **src** directory:
 	 - WatchtowerExecutor.php
 	 - WatchtowerConsole.php